 +44 (0) 28 9044 0000

-The bulk of the jewellery collection of about 700 pieces is the gift of Mrs Anne Hull Grundy, art and jewellery historian, who gave us a collection dating from the sixteenth to the mid 20th century.
-Some particularly strong sections are our holdings of 18th century paste, 19th century jewellery in all its variety and Art Nouveau jewellery.
-Our collection of 19th century Irish jewellery is probably the most complete in existence.
+The bulk of the jewellery collection of about 700 pieces is the gift of Mrs Anne Hull Grundy, art and jewellery historian, who gave us a collection dating from the 16th to the mid-20th century.
+Some particularly strong sections are our holdings of 18th-century paste, 19th-century jewellery in all its variety, and Art Nouveau jewellery.
+Our collection of 19th-century Irish jewellery is probably the most complete in existence.
 The contemporary jewellery collection aims to build on the strengths of the historic collection.
-The museum also contains pre-historic and early medieval Irish jewellery, and treasure from the Spanish Armada ship Girona.
+The museum also contains prehistoric and early medieval Irish jewellery, and treasure from the Spanish Armada ship Girona.

 Schoolhill, Aberdeen, AB10 1FQ